Last Updated: June 20, 2023

-Indeterminate plants require the most pruning.
-Pluck away any of the sucker shoots that develop, leaving a single, central stem on each plant.
+- Indeterminate plants require the most pruning.
+Pluck away the sucker shoots that develop, leaving just one or two main stems on each plant.
 The stem will continue to grow taller throughout the season, producing more and more flower trusses as it grows.
 You should also bottom prune any leafy branches that touch the soil.

-Determinate plants should only be bottom-pruned, meaning that lower leafy branches should be snipped away.
+- Determinate plants should only be bottom-pruned, meaning that lower leafy branches should be snipped away.
 Bottom pruning keeps the leaves out of the soil, preventing pathogens from getting into the plant.
+It also improves ventilation, reducing disease.
 Sucker shoots should be left on the plants to allow for increased yields.

 Watering Potted Tomato Plants

 Tomatoes drink a lot of water, especially when it is hot.
 Tomato plants in pots sometimes require daily watering, especially when grown in smaller containers.
-This is just another reason to grow them in the largest pot you have.
+This is just another reason to grow them in at least a 5 gallon pot.